uuuueuphoria/DMIT1530template/README.md

 # DMIT1530template

-##A html/css templete with customized rest
+## A html/css templete with customized reset